jamesdiacono/Replete/README.md

 Messages are sent to Replete, generally from a text editor.
 A __message__ is an object containing the following properties:

 - __source__: The source code to be evaluated.
 The source may contain import and export statements.
-- __locator__: The locator of the module which contains the source.
+- __locator__: The locator of the module that contains the source.
 It is used to resolve the source's imports.
 More on locators below.
 - __scope__: The name of the scope, which can be any string.
 If undefined, the default scope `""` is chosen.
 The scope is created if it does not exist.

 A __scope__ holds the value of every variable or function declared during evaluation, allowing them to be used in future evaluations.
 Distinct scopes provide a degree of isolation, however the same global object is shared by all scopes.